ci-richard-mcelhinney/nhaystack/README.md

 #### 5.2 Using TimeZone Aliases

-Sometimes an AX TimeZone (a.k.a BTimeZone) do not map cleanly into a Haystack TimeZone (a.k.a HTimeZone).
+Sometimes an N4 TimeZone (a.k.a BTimeZone) do not map cleanly into a Haystack TimeZone (a.k.a HTimeZone).
 This happens when the BTimeZone uses an offset-style TimeZone ID, like "GMT-05:00", rather than a valid [Olson](https://en.wikipedia.org/wiki/Tz_database)